 - Have a calendar and whiteboard to plan your tasks

 - Have elements of your job around you.
-Ie if you are a photographer have a few of your photographs in the room, and have books related to your profession
+Ie if you are a photographer then have a few of your photographs in the room, and have books related to your profession